Meeting Room Information

 - Assistive listening devices for the deaf or hard of hearing are available at some branches, and may also be borrowed from the library's Access Services branch; call 703-324-8380 or TTY 703-324-8365 to make arrangements.
 If special accommodations are needed, please call the branch.

-- Cancelling a room reservation may be done either online or by contacting the branch.
+- Cancelling a room reservation may be done following the instructions provided in your confirmation email or by contacting the branch.

 - The Fire Marshal has posted the legal audience capacity for all meeting rooms.